-- (E) The following rules and procedures apply to the collection and remittance of Emergency Assessments: - (1) An Assessable Insurer shall collect the Emergency Assessment from a policyholder with a policy that is issued or renewed at the same time it collects a premium payment.
-Emergency assessment remittances are due from Assessable Insurers on the full amount of the direct written premiums attributable to policies issued or renewed, even if the Assessable Insurer delays collection of the entire premium through billing plans or other similar mechanisms.
+- (E)(D) The following rules and procedures apply to the collection and remittance of Emergency Assessments: - (1) An Assessable Insurer shall collect the Emergency Assessment from a policyholder with a policy that is issued or renewed at the same time it collects a premium payment.
+Emergency assessment remittances are due from Assessable Insurers on the full amount of the direct written premiums attributable to policies issued or renewed, even if the Assessable Insurer delays collection of

-- (2) Unless otherwise provided by the Board, Assessable Insurers shall remit Emergency Assessments to the Corporation monthly and the FSLSO shall remit Emergency Assessments to the Corporation quarterly. - (3) When an Assessable Insurer or the FSLSO is required to return unearned premium to a policyholder or an Assessable Insured, it shall also return a prorata amount equivalent to collected Emergency Assessment attributable to the unearned premium, which it shall offset against the payment of Emergency Assessments due the Corporation. - (4) With respect to Corporation policyholders, the Corporation shall collect and return Emergency Assessments as provided in Sections 9 and 13. - (5) A penalty, late charge, or interest, as adopted by the Board, shall be applied to the Emergency Assessment of an Assessable Insurer, Assessable Insured, or a Corporation policyholder in the event that the Assessment is not paid in full within thirty (30) days. - (6) The Board may adopt other rules and procedures not inconsistent with this Plan and the Statute for the collection of Emergency Assessments from Assessable Insurers, Assessable Insureds, and Corporation policyholders. - (F) No Emergency Assessment pursuant to this Section shall be made by the Corporation for any Account unless: - (1) The amount of an Emergency Assessment, and the remittance schedule for Assessable Insurers and the FSLSO has been determined by the Board at a properly noticed meeting. - (2) The Board has advised the Office in writing of its determination of the amount of the Emergency Assessment and that such determination satisfied the conditions specified in Item (i) above. - (3) The Office has received the determination from the Board referred to in Item (ii) above, has reviewed the arithmetic calculation of the Assessment, and has, within thirty (30) days after the receipt of the information on which the determination was made, verified the Emergency Assessment by Order.
-Whereupon, the Corporation shall advise all Assessable Insurers and the FSLSO on behalf of all Surplus Lines Agents and all other insurers required by law to collect Emergency Assessments, in writing, of the Board's action regarding the levying of an Emergency Assessment and the remittance schedule. - (G) Emergency Assessments levied under this section shall not be subject to premium tax, fees, or commissions paid by the Corporation.
+- (1) the in entire premium through billing plans or other similar mechanisms. - (2) Unless otherwise provided by the Board, Assessable Insurers shall remit Emergency Assessments to the Corporation monthly and the FSLSO shall remit Emergency Assessments to the Corporation quarterly. - (3) When an Assessable Insurer or the FSLSO is required to return unearned premium to a policyholder or an Assessable Insured, it shall also return a pro--rata amount equivalent to collected Emergency Assessment attributable to the unearned premium, which it shall offset against the payment of Emergency Assessments due the Corporation. - (4) With respect to Corporation policyholders, Interest at the Corporation shall collect and return Emergency Assessments as provided in Sections 9 and 13. - (5)(4) A penalty, late charge, or applicable judgement interest, rate as adopted established by the Board, Chief Financial Officer of Florida shall be applied to the Emergency Assessment of anany Assessable Insurer, or Assessable Insured, or a Corporation policyholder in the event that the Assessment of the Assessable Insurer or Assessable Insured is not paid in full within thirty (30) days. - (6)(5) The Board may adopt other rules and procedures not inconsistent with this Plan and the Statute for the collection of Emergency Assessments from Assessable Insurers, Assessable Insureds, and Corporation policyholders. - (F) No Emergency Assessment pursuant to this Section shall be made by the Corporation for any Account unless: - (1) The amount of an Emergency Assessment, and the remittance schedule for Assessable Insurers and the FSLSO has been determined by the Board at a properly noticed meeting. - (2) The Board has advised the Office in writing of its determination of the amount of the Emergency Assessment and that such determination satisfied the conditions specified in Item (i) above. - (3) The Office has received the determination from the Board referred to in Item (ii) above, has reviewed the arithmetic calculation of the Assessment, and has, within thirty (30) days after the receipt of the information on which the determination was made, verified the Emergency Assessment by Order.
+Whereupon, the Corporation shall advise all Assessable Insurers and the FSLSO on behalf of all Surplus Lines Agents and all other insurers required by law to collect Emergency Assessments, in writing, of the Board's action regarding the levying of an Emergency Assessment and the remittance schedule. - (G)(E) Emergency Assessments levied under this sectionSection shall not be subject to premium tax, fees, or commissions paid by the Corporation.